jpruente92/DL-CIFAR10/README.md

 The tests show that with the given settings VGG is outperforming the other networks for both datasets:
 ![alt text](./cifar10.png)

+For CIFAR100 just the total accuracy and the accuracy for the first 10 labels are shown:
 ![alt text](./cifar100.png)